Warnings for Triumeq

 Patients With Impaired Renal Function

-TRIUMEQ is not recommended for patients with creatinine clearance less than 50 mL per min because TRIUMEQ is a fixed-dose combination and the dosage of the individual components cannot be adjusted.
-If a dose reduction of lamivudine, a component of TRIUMEQ, is required for patients with creatinine clearance less than 50 mL per min, then the individual components should be used [see CLINICAL PHARMACOLOGY].
+TRIUMEQ and TRIUMEQ PD are not recommended for patients with creatinine clearance <30 mL/min and pediatric patients with a similar degree of renal impairment based on ageappropriate assessment of renal function because TRIUMEQ and TRIUMEQ PD are fixed-dose combinations, and the dosage of the individual components cannot be adjusted.
+If a dose reduction of lamivudine, a component of TRIUMEQ and TRIUMEQ PD, is required for patients with creatinine clearance <30 mL/min and in pediatric patients with a similar degree of renal impairment based on age-appropriate assessment of renal function, then the individual components should be used [see CLINICAL PHARMACOLOGY].

 Patients With Impaired Hepatic Function

-TRIUMEQ is a fixed-dose combination and the dosage of the individual components cannot be adjusted.
-If a dose reduction of abacavir, a component of TRIUMEQ, is required for patients with mild hepatic impairment (Child-Pugh Score A), then the individual components should be used [see CLINICAL PHARMACOLOGY].
+TRIUMEQ and TRIUMEQ PD are fixed-dose combinations, and the dosage of the individual components cannot be adjusted.
+If a dose reduction of abacavir, a component of TRIUMEQ and TRIUMEQ PD, is required for patients with mild hepatic impairment (Child-Pugh Score A), then the individual components should be used [see CLINICAL PHARMACOLOGY].

-The safety, efficacy, and pharmacokinetic properties of abacavir have not been established in patients with moderate (Child-Pugh Score B) or severe (Child-Pugh Score C) hepatic impairment; therefore, TRIUMEQ is contraindicated in these patients [see CONTRAINDICATIONS].
+The safety, efficacy, and pharmacokinetic properties of abacavir have not been established in patients with moderate (Child-Pugh Score B) or severe (Child-Pugh Score C) hepatic impairment; therefore, TRIUMEQ and TRIUMEQ PD are contraindicated in these patients [see CONTRAINDICATIONS].